vidjil/vidjil/doc/user.md

   - Clones can be searched (“search” box) by either their name, their custom name, their DNA sequence, their (partial) CDR3 amino acid sequence.

   - The concentration of some clones may not be displayed.
+    - A clone with a plus symbol `+` has been detected in that sample, but with only a few reads, typically less than five.
+      Its concentration ratio is thus not significant, and this clone would appear in the gray zone in the ple graph.
-Instead you can have either a `+` symbol or a `-` symbol.
-In the former case that means the clone has been detected (positive) but in few reads (typically less than five).
-In the latter case it means that the clone has not been detected (negative) in the sample but has been detected in another sample that is not currently displayed.
+    - A clone with a minus symbol `−` has not been detected in that sample, but has been detected in another sample that is not currently displayed.

 ### Detailed information on each clone
 The “🛈” button opens a window showing detailed information (V(D)J designation,